ychalier/fftools/README.md

 Tool | Description
 ---- | -----------
+Annotate | Overlay a timestamp over a video
 Average | Extract frames from a video and merge them into a single photo Concat | Concatenate several videos into one
 Merge | Merge images into a single video
-Preview | Generate a table of preview snapshots for a video Resize | Resize a video or an image
+Preview | Generate a table of preview snapshots for a video Probe | Show information about a video file
+Resize | Resize a video or an image
 Respeed | Change the speed or the duration of a video Shots | Extract all shots from a movie